img

 PLM software serves as a solution for managing all things related to a product beyond its design.
 It can include documents, data from items or parts, requirements, products, quality workflows, and engineering change orders.
 These PLM strategies can transform the business.
 PLM migration is a widely discussed topic in the business world.

-What are PLM Data migration strategies, and how does it take place?
+What are PLM Data migration strategies, and how does agile data migration take place?

 What is PLM Data Migration?